apache/druid/docs/design/metadata-storage.md

 ## Available metadata stores

 Druid supports Derby, MySQL, and PostgreSQL for storing metadata.

+To avoid issues with upgrades that require scehma changes to a large metadata table, chose a metadata store version that supports instant ADD COLUMN semantics.

 ### Derby